 I love these earrings for a few reasons.
-One — they’re gorgeous (I’m a sucker for a good druzy stone).
+One — they’re gorgeous.
+I’m a sucker for a good druzy stone.
 But two (and probably the better reason) — they also help fight poverty and human trafficking.
 BADALA was founded as a fundraising organization to help people who didn’t have enough to eat.
 It evolved as a way to stop human trafficking and prostitution when the founder saw women in Africa prostituting themselves to feed their children.
-Thus BADALA’s jewelry, accessories and houseware lines became a new option for employment for these women.
+BADALA’s jewelry, accessories and houseware lines became a new option for employment for these women.
 Since launching in Kenya, BADALA has expanded their employment programs to women and artisans across East Africa and Central America, as well as to domestic sex trafficking survivors.
 These druzy earrings are meant to serve as a symbol of hope against poverty and sex trafficking around the globe.

 Madagascar Vanilla Almond & Honey Bar from this bar saves lives

 Now, I know I promised that this blog wasn’t gonna be all granola-y, but sometimes you just have to make an exception.
 And if the name of this bar didn’t already convince you (I mean, Madagascar Vanilla, yes please), then the cause definitely will.
 Every year 2.6 million children (one child every 12 seconds) dies from malnutrition.
 But it’s preventable.
-That why for every bar purchased, this bar saves lives provides one life saving meal packet to a child in need. this bar saves live partners with organizations like Edesia Global Nutrition Solutions, Action Against Hunger, Save The Children, Foundation for International Medical Relief of Children, Second Mile Haiti, Meds & Food for Kids to provide treatment and prevention of malnutrition for 20+ million children around the globe.
+That why for every bar purchased, the company provides one life saving meal packet to a child in need. this bar saves live partners with organizations like Edesia Global Nutrition Solutions, Action Against Hunger, Save The Children, Foundation for International Medical Relief of Children, Second Mile Haiti, Meds & Food for Kids to provide treatment and prevention of malnutrition for 20+ million children around the globe.
 P.S. the bar is also gluten free, non-GMO certified and bee friendly.
 Boom — eatin’ food and savin’ lives.

 Green Sea Turtle Bracelet from Planet Love Life